mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled3-ReaderPlatformWithReader](.\SCC-Assembled3-ReaderPlatformWithReader.jpg)

-The reader platform is mounted onto the carriage.
-It holds the Omnikey Smart Card Reader.
-The black, soft material to fixate the reader is anti-static foam (the one that is used when you buy integrated circuits).
+The card reader platform is used for the Omnikey Smart Card Reader and is mounted onto the carriage assembly.
+The black segments in the image are anti-static foam and used to fixate the card reader.
+Anti-static foam is commonly used for packaging integrated circuits.